Whefert/jdaley-portfolio/README.md

 ## Usage

-To use the refactored Horiseon Website, simply visit the url for the deployed application and use the links in the header to navigate the page.
+To view my work portfolio website, simply visit the url for the deployed application and use the links in the header to navigate the page.

 ## Credits